Pakistan-Jordan armies conduct Counter Terrorism exercise

 Earlier on arrival at training area, the COAS was received byLt Gen Nazir Ahmed Butt, Commander Peshawar Corps and Lt Gen Hidayatur Rehman, Inspector General Training and Evaluation.

-General Officer Commanding Special Services Group was also present at the occasion.
+General Officer Commanding Special Services Group was also present at the occasion.—APP